Your small business needs customers. A successful Google My Business profile will help you reach customers.

 This is important for helping your business show up in the correct search.

-When you’re initially setting up your Google Business Profile you can only add one category.
+When you’re initially setting up your Google My Business profile you can only add one category.

 After you’re all set up then you can go back and add more.
 You’ll want to include as many categories for your business as is relevant.